smrtmind/Eternity/README.md

 ⭐There is an auto-fight function in battle menu.
 Just select it and a batle will end when you or enemy will die.

-⭐enemies and bosses can do critical damage, if you try to run away from them and failed.
+⭐Enemies and bosses can do critical damage, if you try to run away from them and failed.

 ⭐There is early death warning, which will interrupt the battle and await for your decision in case you have low health.